SourceCode/strider-engine/README.md

 PHP 5.4
 Node JS

-- Run: install.sh - This will install of the Node JS, Bower, and Grunt Packages
+- Run: install.sh - This will install all of the Node JS, Bower, and Grunt Packages
 - Run: composer install

 (Note: If you can't run composer, download composer.phar with the instructions from Composers website)